arcus/education_modules/sql_joins/sql_joins.md

 This highlights the importance of documenting your data so you can tell which fields hold which data in order to use them properly for joins.
 If `semester` and `term` are  different things, not just the same thing with two different names, the result of your join will be disappointing.  <br/>

-This also shows that figuring out your join criteria requires close attention -- we probably don't mean to match student 11's math grades with student 14's language grades!
+This also shows that figuring out your join criteria requires close attention: we probably don't mean to match student 11's math grades with student 14's language grades!

 </div>